nevoreko/USDForArtists/docs/index.md

 We’re excited to have you here!
 Whether you’re new to USD or looking to sharpen your skills, you're at the right place!

 USD is heavy to understand.
+We are making this wiki guide because we felt a void for a simple written ressource on this complicated subject.

 The goal of this wiki is to demystify this USD world, we will enphasis on trying to introduce each concepts with a clear and simple explanation, followed by a progressively deeper analysis to enhance your understanding.